pybamm-team/pybamm.org/content/gsoc/2024/_index.md

 ### Desired skills

-* Experience with Python packaging and distribution for pure-Python packages
+* Experience with Python packaging and distribution for pure-Python packages and modern Python projects
-* Knowing how to use cookiecutter templates and the `cookiecutter` Python package, including the use of Jinja2 as a templating engine
+* Knowing how to use cookiecutter templates and the `cookiecutter` Python package, including the use of `jinja2` as a templating engine
-* Basic with CI/CD pipelines and DevOps
+* Basics of CI/CD pipelines and DevOps for Python projects

 ### Difficulty and suitable project length